ICE BLUE: WITH REYKJAVÍK AS YOUR BASE, AN ISLAND COUNTRY BECOMES A WATERWORLD

 These artisans from Reykjavík — Joel builds furniture and Thuridur works with iron—relocated here to their “summer house.”
 I don’t mention the irony of a summer house 45 minutes away from the city — on the tundra — but I doubt the humor would be lost on them.
 “We’re lucky to live in such a peaceful place,” Joel had said to me a few minutes earlier.
 “It’s a little crazy, but so are we.”

 There’s warm blue water as far as the eye can see.
 As I wade, my face is slathered in green algae; 20 minutes ago it was covered in white silica.
 It’s supposed to be good for you.
 It feels good.
-This is the Blue Lagoon, purportedly the most popular attraction in the whole country.
+This is the Blue Lagoon, purportedly the most popular attraction in the whole country and a popular sightseeing spot for tourists on an Iceland cruise.

 This vast geothermal pool lies in the opposite direction of the Golden Circle, southwest from Reykjavík, and it’s surrounded by moss-covered lava fields.
 (On the road to get here, the gable of an occasional turf house rises from the ground, bringing to mind fairies and hobbits.)